ilstam/FF-Multi-Converter/README.txt

 Dependencies
 -------------
 This version requires:
-python 2.7, PyQt4, ffmpeg, unoconv, Open/Libre office suite
+python 2.7, PyQt4, PIL, ffmpeg, unoconv, Open/Libre office suite

 In an Ubuntu system you can install the dependencies with the command:
 	sudo apt-get install python-qt4 ffmpeg unoconv

-Python and OpenOffice are already installed.
+Python, PIL and OpenOffice are already installed.

 The program does NOT require all dependencies to run.
 E.g. you can run the application even if you don't have unoconv installed, but you will be able to do